 Robert Collins

-Robert Collins age 73, of Richmond Heights, passed away surrounded by his family on January 18, 2026.
 Cherished son of the late Pearl and Orrin Collins.
-Loving husband of Sue.
+Loving husband of Sue Collins.
 Devoted father of Sonja, Deardra, and Tiffany Collins.
-Grandfather of Shawn Green Jr. Dear brother of Leslie (Terri Collins), Rex Collins, Cindy Sears, and the following deceased: Penny (husband Mike Hurley), Janet Ballash, Orrin and Bart Collins.
+Grandfather of Shawn Green Jr. Dear brother of Leslie (Terri) Collins, Rex Collins and Cindy Sears.
+Brother-in-law to Tom (Candace) Munich.
 Robert was the proud uncle of many nieces & nephews.
+He was proceeded in death by his sisters Penny (Mike) Hurley and Janet Ballash.
+His brothers Orrin Collins and Bart Collins and his brother-in-law Dale Sears.

-His greatest passion in life was spending time with his family.
-He enjoyed stopping at random farms to pet & feed the animals.
-The Collins family attended the cleveland police picnics, amusement parks, and fireworks shows, where we were always the first to arrive, and the last to leave.
-Robert rode cross-country with his wife on his triumph, motorcycle, as well as drove cross-country with his family in a high top Van.
-He spent time with his grandson, teaching him to ride a bike and 4 wheelers.
-Robert was a devoted husband and an amazing father and Grandpa.
-Many people look up to him.
-And also saw him as a father figure as well.
-Robert's absence will leave a space, no one will ever be able to fill, but his memories will live on forever in the hearts of those who loved him.
+Roberts greatest passion in life was spending time with his family.
+From camping to stopping at random farms to pet & feed the animals, Robert always wanted to bring joy to his girls.
+He took his family to Cleveland Police picnics, amusement parks, and firework shows, where he made sure they were the first to arrive and the last to leave.
+He rode cross-country with his wife on his Triumph motorcycle, drove cross-country with his family in a high top van and flew to Germany to visit his wife's family.
+He spent time with his grandson, teaching him how to ride a bicycle and four wheelers.
+Robert was a devoted husband and an amazing father and grandfather.

-Robert was one of a kind with a big personality, and lived life on his own terms.
+Robert was one of a kind with a big personality and lived life on his own terms.
 To know him was to love him.
-Robert had such a big heart.
-He was a giving man who always wanted the people around him to be happy.
+Robert had such a big heart, he was kind and giving and always wanted the people around him to be happy.
 He treated everyone as if they were family.
-The loss of Robert will leave a void in the hearts of all who knew him, but his memories and traditions will live on through his family.
+Many people looked up to him and many others saw him as a father figure.
+Roberts absence will leave a space no one will be able to fill, but his memories and traditions will live on forever through his family and in the hearts of those who loved him.

 "Those we love don't go away,